-Plumeria, also known as frangipani or Hawaiian lei flowers, are a genus of flowering tropical trees, hardy in zones 8-11.
+Plumeria, also known as frangipani or Hawaiian lei flowers, are a genus of flowering tropical trees, hardy in zones 8 through 11.
 While they are attractive trees in the landscape, they are mostly grown and cultivated for their highly fragrant blooms.
-Although fungal diseases can happen anywhere, warm, humid tropical regions are especially favorable for fungal growth.
+Although fungal diseases can happen anywhere, warm, humid, tropical regions are especially favorable for fungal growth.
 Plumeria rust fungus is a disease that is specific to plumeria.

 About Plumeria Rust Fungus

 Plumeria rust fungus is specific to plumeria plants.
 It is caused by the fungus Coleosporium plumeriae.
 Plumeria rust affects the foliage of the plant but not the stems or flowers.
 Its spores are airborne or spread from plant to plant from the backsplash of rain or watering.
 When the spores make contact with moist leaves, they stick to them, then begin to grow and produce more spores.
 This fungus is most prevalent in warm, humid seasons or locations.
 Usually, the first noticeable symptom of rust on plumeria is yellow specks or spots on the upper sides of the leaves.
 When flipped over, the underside of the leaves will have correlating powdery orange lesions.
 These lesions are actually spore-producing pustules.
 These leaves may curl, become distorted, turn brown-gray, and drop off the plant.
 If left unchecked, rust on plumeria leaves can defoliate the whole tree in under two months.
 It will also spread to other nearby plumerias.

 How to Treat Plumeria Plants with Rust Fungus